Seanny123/seanaubin.github.io/content/post/2017-11-18-Biological-Modeling.md

 In a [previous post](https://seanny123.github.io/post/2017-05-09-Book-Review-The-Entrepreneurial-State/), I noted:

->When I was first getting interested in Cognitive Science, I started reading “How to Build a Brain” by Chris Eliasmith.
+> When I was first getting interested in Cognitive Science, I started reading “How to Build a Brain” by Chris Eliasmith.
 By the end of it, I felt biologically plausible modelling was hugely important for the advance of Cognitive Science.
 I also knew this feeling was misleading given I had no familiarity of the argument landscape.
 Why wasn’t everyone else doing biologically plausible modelling?
 Why were they still using their seemingly inferior frameworks?

-Years later, I can say with some confidence that there a generally three beliefs people hold about biologically cognitive modelling which justifies their lack of investigation into it's approach:
+Years later, I can say with some confidence that there a generally four beliefs people hold about biologically cognitive modelling which justifies their lack of investigation into it's approach:

 # I. Neuroscience isn't ready